salsadigitalauorg/xb_metadata/web/modules/custom/experience_builder/docs/config-management.md

 Any user of the XB UI can create `StagedConfigUpdate`s, as long as they can update the target configuration (simple configuration such as `system.site`, or a config entity such as `node.type.article`).

+### 3.7 `Folder` config entity

+See:
+- `\Drupal\experience_builder\Entity\Folder`
+- `\Drupal\experience_builder\Entity\FolderItemInterface`

+A `Folder` config entity allows organizing certain XB config entities in `Folder`s.
+A `Folder` targets a single XB config entity type, must have a unique name (per config entity type), and can list >=0 entities of that config entity type.
+Each such config config entity can only exist  in a single `Folder`.
+`Folder` config entities use the (configuration system-provided) UUID as their identifier.

+⚠️ Still to be built:
+- A UI to create `Folder`s: https://www.drupal.org/project/experience_builder/issues/3540577
+- A UI to manage `Folder`s: https://www.drupal.org/project/experience_builder/issues/3540580
+- Adding UI to create and manage `Pattern`s and `Code Component`s
+- Automated creation of `Folder`s based on `Component` category or group: https://www.drupal.org/project/experience_builder/issues/3541364